LesFerch/WinSetView/README.md

 ## How is this better than Explorer's "Apply to Folders"?

 That option only applies your changes to folders of the *same type*.
-Explorer has many folder types, (e.g. Downloads, This PC, Search Results, Open/Save dialogs, etc.), requiring you to set your desired view options repeatedly.
+Explorer has many folder types, (e.g. Downloads, This PC, Search Results, etc.), requiring you to set your desired view options repeatedly.
 Additionally, many users encounter situations where their selected options are reverted back to Windows defaults for no obvious reason.
 This tool allows you to make quick *global* changes to your view settings that will not unexpectedly change.

 ## Does this tool require administrative privileges?